kickstarter/telekinesis/README.md

 ```

 When something goes wrong and the Kinesis client throws an exception, it bubbles
-up as a `Telekinesis::Aws::KinesisError` with the underlying exception acessible
+up as a `Telekinesis::Aws::KinesisError` with the underlying exception accessible
 as the `cause` field.

 When some of (but maybe not all of) the records passed to `put_records` cause
 problems, they're returned as an array of
 `[key, value, error_code, error_message]` tuples.

-> NOTE: The SyncProducer is available on any platform.
+> NOTE: The `SyncProducer` is available on any platform.

 ### AsyncProducer